New temporal works

-Our newest series is titled Subdivision.
-We investigate the geometric division of the canvas and the influence and juxtaposition of line and colour.
+In this series, we investigate the geometric division of the canvas and the influence and juxtaposition of line and colour.
 We tighten control on the composition of our abstract works by introducing control through topology.
 Some works in progress are below.

 Subdivision – work in progress